WSP 272 — A Writer's Life: Process, Craft, and Publication

 NGR only; no credit/letter grade

 In this workshop, we will explore the many aspects that make up a writer’s life, including how to fit writing into our busy lives.
 We will examine writing as a daily habit, writing as a job, writing as a discipline, and some writing tricks of the trade—the unit system, writing meditations, and separating research and editing from the first-draft process.
 Then, we will discuss the business of writing, starting with the choice of traditional publishing versus self-publishing.
-You will learn about submitting short stories to magazines, finding an agent after you’ve finished your novel or story collection, and working with an agent and an editor.
+Students will learn about submitting short stories to magazines, finding an agent after the novel or story collection is finished, and working with an agent and an editor.
 We will also talk about writing conferences and writing residencies.
 And we will discuss ways in which you can separate the business of writing from the process of writing.
 This course will serve new writers who are considering how to incorporate writing into their lives as well as experienced writers who are moving toward publication.

 Textbooks for this course: